Synthesis, Emulsification, and Sizing Application of AKD Neutral Sizing Agent

 2.2 AKD Emulsification Process

-AKD emulsification is mainly a physical dispersion process where the hydrophobic solid wax is uniformly dispersed in water to form a stable AKD emulsion.
+The emulsification of AKD is a physical dispersion process, where hydrophobic wax is dispersed into water to form a stable emulsion.

 3. AKD Sizing

-1. Adsorption: AKD particles adsorb onto the fiber surface, similar to filler retention.
+• Adsorption: AKD particles adsorb onto fiber surfaces, similar to filler retention.
 This occurs in the forming section.

-3. Chemical Reaction: AKD reacts with the fiber –OH groups to form covalent ester bonds.
-This reaction requires time and is the essence of internal sizing.
+• Chemical Reaction: AKD reacts with –OH groups on cellulose, forming covalent ester bonds.
+This slow reaction is key to effective internal sizing.

 4.1 pH and Alkalinity Control